A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 Custom cookie & header – supply your custom cookie and header for the test

 Scan from mobile – you can run the scan from different user-agent.
-Useful if you want to test like mobile user, custom client, etc.
+Useful if you want to test like a mobile user, custom client, etc.

 Over to you…